‘Cars’ is Annie Awards’ Best Animated Feature but Flushed Away tops most categories

 More than 120 films were screened at the Marrakech festival, including 15 entries that competed for the Étoile d’Or.
 Franco-Polish filmmaker Roman Polanski acted as president of the Official Competition jury.

-Among the film professionals honored with career tributes during the festival's nine days were American actress Susan Sarandon, Bollywood stars Kajol and Ajay Devgan, Egyptian filmmaker Tawfiq Salah, Chinese filmmaker Jia Zhangke, and Moroccan actor Mohamed Majd (the domineering Muslim patriarch in Le Grand Voyage).
+Among the film professionals honored with career tributes during the festival’s nine days were American actress Susan Sarandon, Bollywood stars Kajol and Ajay Devgan, Egyptian filmmaker Tawfiq Salah, Chinese filmmaker Jia Zhangke, and Moroccan actor Mohamed Majd (the overbearing Muslim patriarch in The Great Journey / Le Grand Voyage).

 Additionally, a retrospective of about 50 films – arranged by American director Martin Scorsese – covered 60 years of Italian cinema.